Accoustium/TwitchTool/README.md

 # TwitchTool
 ----

 This is going to be an all in one Tool for Twitch.
-It will be an Electron UI Frontend with a Python Backend to connect to and run various sources.
+It will be an Eel Frontend with a Python Backend to connect to and run various sources.

 ### Additions
 ----